MNegus/droplet-impact-plate/README.md

 where of course replace the 22791 with the PID you were given.

-At the end of the simulation, all of the output will be moved into a directory called raw_data in the example_run directory, so the contents of example_run are the code and the raw_data directories.
+At the end of the simulation, all of the output will be moved into a directory called `raw_data` in the example_run directory, so the contents of example_run are the code and the `raw_data` directories.
 We'll discuss what to do with this data in the following sections.

 ## Specifying your own parameters
-The example code runs the code with a relatively coarse grid (with MAXLEVEL = 6, while the results in the paper have MAXLEVEL = 13).
-In order to change parameters such as the maximum refinement level, you need to edit the values in the parameters.h file found in the utility_scripts directory.
+The example code runs the code with a relatively coarse grid (with `MAXLEVEL = 6`, while the results in the paper have `MAXLEVEL = 13`).
+In order to change parameters such as the maximum refinement level, you need to edit the values in the `parameters.h` file found in the `utility_scripts` directory.
 This script contains all of the parameters used in the code, both physical parameters like the properties of the plate, and computational parameters like the refinement level.

 In its current form, the parameters script is set up with the values that were used to produce the results in the paper.
 In terms of computational options such as the refinement level, things should be kept the same.
-However note that with MAXLEVEL = 13, the code takes about 8 hours to run on 8 cores, so this may want to be reduced while getting to grips with the code.
+However note that with `MAXLEVEL = 13`, the code takes about 8 hours to run on 8 cores, so this may want to be reduced while getting to grips with the code.

-The main parameters that you'd want to change are the plate parameters ALPHA, BETA and GAMMA, as these change the properties of the plate as seen in the figures in the paper.
+The main parameters that you'd want to change are the plate parameters `ALPHA`, `BETA` and `GAMMA`, as these change the properties of the plate as seen in the figures in the paper.
 As well as these, it is also important to run the control case, where the plate is held stationary.
-In this case, you'd set the CONST_ACC flag to 1, which will set the acceleration of the plate to the constant value given by PLATE_ACC.
-If PLATE_ACC is 0 (as it is by default), then the plate will be stationary and this will provide the parameters for the test case.
+In this case, you'd set the `CONST_ACC` flag to 1, which will set the acceleration of the plate to the constant value given by `PLATE_ACC`.
+If `PLATE_ACC = 0` (as it is by default), then the plate will be stationary and this will provide the parameters for the test case.

-Apart from these, feel free to look at the other parameters listed in parameters.h, and find out how they're used in the droplet_impact_plate.c.
+Apart from these, feel free to look at the other parameters listed in `parameters.h`, and find out how they're used in the `droplet_impact_plate.c` script.

-Once you've set the parameters as desired in parameters.h, you'd want to run the code!
+Once you've set the parameters as desired in `parameters.h`, you'd want to run the code!
 First, you'll need to copy the scripts into a different directory on your system (preferably one with plenty of disk space).
-Say you want to run your code in a folder called myRun inside a parent directory called parentDir; then enter the utility_scripts directory and run the command
+Say you want to run your code in a folder called `myRun` inside a parent directory called `parentDir`; then enter the `utility_scripts` directory and run the command
 ```shell
 ./code_copy.sh ../droplet_impact_plate parentDir myRun
 ```
-This will create a directory called myRun inside parentDir, and inside myRun there will be a sub-directory called code containing the scripts: `droplet_impact_plate.c`, `Makefile`, `parameters.h` and `run_simulation.sh`.
+This will create a directory called `myRun` inside `parentDir`, and inside `myRun` there will be a sub-directory called code containing the scripts: `droplet_impact_plate.c`, `Makefile`, `parameters.h` and `run_simulation.sh`.
 This is the exact setup that was in your original `example_run/code` directory.
 This script is ready to be